edwardsmarkf/fastfeathers/README.md

 # FastFeathers

-A collection of bash-shell scripts to run various feathers examples very quickly
+A collection of bash-shell scripts to run various feathers examples very quickly.

-**Note**:  Please do not simply run these scripts without going through this [excellent feathers tutorial](https://docs.feathersjs.com/guides/readme.html)
+**Note**:  Please do not simply run these scripts without going through this [excellent feathers tutorial](https://docs.feathersjs.com/guides/readme.html).

 All the Feathers examples all use tcl-expect to answer the CLI questions.

-## List Of Examples:
+### List Of Examples:

 feathers-initial-setup.bsh - Installs and Initializes the feathers enviroment.
 Required for every feathers example.